 - Best Art History Books about the Important Artists

-I would definitely make sure to get and really go through at least some of the general art history books, but exploring any specific artist (who all had pretty fascinating lives) or any particular era or movement can be absolutely captivating as well.
+I would definitely make sure to get and really go through at least some of the general best art history books, but exploring any specific artist (who all had pretty fascinating lives) or any particular era or movement can be absolutely captivating as well.
 Really, all of these books are so rich and interesting – and besides, almost all of them are, as you can probably imagine, lavishly illustrated!

 The Most Comprehensive Library of the Best Art History Books

 One of the most acclaimed art historians, Jane Turner, created the most comprehensive and important English language reference art history books.
 The Grove dictionary comprises 34 volumes and is staggering in its depth, completeness and value – a truly crucial part of any serious art history books library.
 Don’t worry, though, they get cheaper and smaller from here on out!